codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of these is not a layer in the OSI model for data communications?
+What was the first company to use the term &quot;Golden Master&quot;?
- 1. Physical Layer
+ 1. Apple
- 2. Application Layer
+ 2. IBM
- 3. Transport Layer
+ 3. Microsoft
- 4. Connection Layer
+ 4. Google

 <details>
   <summary>Answer</summary>
-  Connection Layer
+  Apple
 </details>